Returning to Work from Maternity Leave

 - Block off your pumping times on your calendar to ensure you have protected time.

-- A hands-free pumping bra is key so that you can work and pump at the same time.
+- A hands-free pumping bra (like this one or this one) is key so that you can work and pump simultaneously.
 (Remember those superpowers I mentioned?!)

 - This goes without saying, but ALWAYS make sure to attach the bottles to the pump before turning it on.
 I learned this very messy lesson early on.

 - In case you forget the point above, or have an unfortunate accident with your liquid gold, keep an extra outfit at work.

 - Dried breast milk does not give off the pleasant scent you’re going for around the office.